yuanbei/Nars-Wiki/Concept-Object:-Content-and-Attributes.md

 ## The notion of "concept" in NARS

 In NARS, a **concept** is a unit of storage and processing and is identified by a [term](https://github.com/opennars/opennars/wiki/Term:-types,-format).
-The meaning of a concept is defined by its experienced relations with the other concepts, so is subjective and dynamic by nature, and used partially each time the concept is involved in a reasoning process.
+Therefore, we can talk about "the meaning of a concept" in the same way as a "the meaning of a term": just like the meaning of term is determined by its experienced relations with other terms, the meaning of a concept is determined by its experienced relations with other concepts.
+The difference is just that a term is a symbol, while a concept is a data structure named by a term.
+Defined in this way, the meaning of a concept is subjective and dynamic by nature and used partially each time the concept is involved in a reasoning process.

 [NAL](https://github.com/opennars/opennars/wiki/Non-Axiomatic-Logic-(NAL),-the-logic-behind-OpenNARS) is a _term logic_, which is characterized by the use of categorical sentences and syllogistic inference rules.
 A property of term logic is that almost all inference rules use two premises which share a term.
 Term sharing is convenient since it naturally localizes the choice range of beliefs that are associated with participating terms only.
 For example, if the [task](https://github.com/opennars/opennars/wiki/Type-of-Links:-task-and-term-links) _<raven --> bird>_ is being processed, [beliefs](https://github.com/opennars/opennars/wiki/Working-Cycle-and-Tasks-Management-in-OpenNARS) that can directly interact with it need to have terms _raven_ or _bird_ in it as subject or predicate.